Security model

 Trial-decrypt failures leak no key material

-A recipient discovers their slot by trial-decryption, and the failure paths are distinguishable by error type — "no slot opened under my key", "a slot opened but the slot-set MAC failed", "the content AEAD failed".
-These distinct codes aid debugging and carry no oracle value: an adversary without a matching private key opens no slot at all, and every error path MUST exclude the underlying secret bytes (shared secret, key-encryption key, content-encryption key) from its message and cause chain.
-Knowing which check failed reveals nothing an attacker can act on; knowing the bytes would — so the bytes never appear.
+A recipient discovers their slot by trial-decryption.
+Internally — for a trusted local caller's diagnostics only — the failure paths carry distinct typed codes: "no slot opened under my key" (WRONG_RECIPIENT_KEY), "a slot opened but no candidate key reproduced slots_mac" (TAMPERED_HEADER), and "the content AEAD failed after a key was recovered and the MAC verified" (TAMPERED_CIPHERTEXT).
+These codes carry no oracle value: an adversary without a matching private key opens no slot at all, and every error path MUST exclude the underlying secret bytes (shared secret, key-encryption key, content-encryption key) from its message and cause chain.

 • Introduction — the five invariants, including issuer-agnostic and standalone-verifiable.